-2535 Carolina Street and 557-569 East 10th Avenue SUMMARY OF TENANT RELOCATION PLAN TERMS
+254 East 12th Avenue SUMMARY OF TENANT RELOCATION PLAN TERMS

 Tenant Relocation and Protection Requirements Tenant Relocation Plan Offer Financial Compensation The choice of either: Compensation in the form of free rent, a lump sum payment, or a combination of both, will be available for each unit eligible for Tenant Relocation Plan according to the following schedule: 4 months' rent for tenancies up to 5 years; 5 months' rent for tenancies over 5 years and up to 10 years; 6 months' rent for tenancies over 10 years and up to 20 years; 12 months' rent for tenancies over 20 years and up to 30 years; 18 months' rent for tenancies over 30 years and up to 40 years; and 24 months' rent for tenancies over 40 years.
 Or: For tenants that wish to exercise their Right of First Refusal to return to the new building, a temporary rent top-up to mitigate rent increases while waiting to return to the new building.
+Or: A lump sum rent top-up payment, equivalent to the estimated value of a rent top-up for 33 months.
 Notice to End Tenancies Landlord to provide regular project updates to tenants throughout the development approvals process.
-A minimum of four months' notice to end tenancy after all permits are issued is required (e.g. all development, building, and demolition permits in place).
-Moving Expenses (flat rate or arrangement of an insured moving company) A flat rate of \$750 or \$1000 will be provided to all eligible tenants depending on the type of unit.
-Assistance in Finding Alternate Accommodation (3 options) Staff will distribute tenant needs assessment surveys.
+A minimum of four months' notice to end tenancy after all permits are issued is required (e.g., all development, building, and demolition permits in place).
+Moving Expenses (flat rate or arrangement of an insured moving company) • A flat rate of \$750 or \$1000 will be provided to all eligible tenants depending on the type of unit.
+Assistance in Finding Alternate Accommodation (3 options) Staff have distributed tenant needs assessment surveys.
 These surveys will be used in relocation efforts and to identify tenants' needs and preferences.
 Applicant has committed to monitor rental market and provide tenants requesting assistance with three options in Vancouver that best meet the tenants' identified priorities.

-Additional Support for Low Income Tenants or Tenants Facing Other Barriers to Appropriate Housing The applicant will assist existing tenants, if requested, with finding alternate accommodation.
-For low income tenants and tenants facing other barriers to housing, as defined in the TRP Policy, the applicant has committed to assisting in securing a permanent, suitable affordable housing option.
-First Right of Refusal • The applicant has committed to offering all eligible tenants the Right of First Refusal to return to the new building at either a 20% discount to city-wide average market rents by unit type for the City of Vancouver, as published annually, or at the tenant's current rent, whichever is less
+Additional Support for Low Income Tenants or Tenants Facing Other Barriers to Appropriate Housing • For low-income tenants and tenants facing other barriers to housing, as defined in the TRP Policy , the applicant has committed to assisting in securing a permanent, suitable affordable housing option.
+First Right of Refusal • The applicant has committed to offering all eligible tenants the Right of First Refusal to return to the new building at either a 20% discount to city-wide average market rents by unit type for the City of Vancouver, as published annually, or at the tenant's current rent, whichever is less.

-2535 Carolina Street and 557-569 East 10th Avenue PUBLIC CONSULTATION SUMMARY
+254 East 12th Avenue PUBLIC CONSULTATION SUMMARY